rupadarshiray/rupadarshiray.github.io/content/academia/inculcation-linear-algebra.md

 >

-> [!tip] Philosophy of linear algebra II - giving lore being objects
+> [!tip] Philosophy of linear algebra II - giving lore behind objects
-> - origin story of matrices: they were actually "linear maps" all along!
+> - *origin story of matrices*: they were actually "linear maps" all along!
+> 	- As in every matrix gives a linear map between the vector spaces $k^n \to k^m$.
+> 	- Now try learning how to write a matrix for a given linear map between aribtrary vector spaces $V \to W$
+> 	- Rotations are linear maps!
+Trace is a linear map!
+Transposition of matrices is a linear map!
+Try writing all of them as matrices (if they are not defined as matrices anyways)
+> 	- What about derivatives tho?
+They are linear maps too?
+Can we write them as a matrix?
-> - origin story of tensors: they are actually multi-linear maps!
+> - *origin story of tensors*: they are actually multi-linear maps!
+> 	- Maybe wait a while to start with tensors, but keep this idea in the back of your mind: tensors are multi-linear maps in a proper sense.

 ## a first semester course